enspiral/handbook/comms_guidelines.md

 **Include *All* Context**

-Write everything message as if to someone who has never heard of it before, especially network-wide messages.
+Write every message as if to someone who has never heard of it before, especially network-wide messages.
 Don’t assume people already know any context, since your audience has diverse levels of engagement.
 We want invitations to engagement to be as accessible as possible.
 Be aware of Enspiral jargon and assumptions.
-Assume everyone is hearing about everything for the first time, every time - because many people will be.
 Include links to relevant background info or previous discussions so people can catch themselves up.

 **Make it Count**

 Send out as few messages as possible, and use each one to the max.
 Consider how precious people’s time is.
 Our attention is a commons we share - if we start overusing it, we'll degrade it for everyone.
 Do a quick search to see if there’s already an existing thread on the topic before posting a new one.
-On Slack, use @ tagging, channels, and DMs strategically - e.g. check the channel list for appropriate groups before posting niche questions in #watercooler.

 **Ask for Help**

 Realize that any time you’re communicating to large groups of people, you are doing comms work.
 If you’re not sure, or not very experienced with comms work, just check in with someone who can help you think through your message and how you’re delivering it to make sure it’s maximally effective.

 **Keep it brief**

 ‘nough said!

-## Slack Tips

-Channels are like chat rooms, and they’re preceded by a #hashtag.
-You can browse the list and join/leave as many as you fancy.
-If a topic is missing, create it and invite people in.
-Keep your titles short and descriptive so someone browsing the list knows exactly what’s up (#cool-shit, #enspiral-space, #accounting-help, #dev-chat, etc)

-If you mention a channel by # in another channel, it will create a link to that channel.
-This is useful when moderating and directing users to more appropriate channels (e.g. hey, I think this conversation is better suited for #enspiral-space!)

-Private channels are invite-only groups - useful for small projects, teams with commercially sensitive information, safe spaces, or planning surprise parties.
-Anyone can create one and invite others.

-Direct Messages (DMs) are one-on-one private messages - use these to ask a question of a single individual, or continue an exciting conversation out of a public channel to avoid dominating it.

-Emoji are the best part of Slack!
-You can react to posts (just like a Facebook or Twitter like, only better because you can have pandas, poop, lazar kiwi, or Rich’s face instead of thumbs and stars!) or express your feelings.

-Slack has a ton of useful shortcuts - from markdown for formatting text to adding ¯\_(ツ)_/¯ to your messages.
-Type / to see a list of them.

-Slackbot is your helpful robot friend.
-They’ll help you setup your account, and you can also use them as a reminder service.
-Send Slackbot a message in the format ‘remind me to [do a thing] at [a time]’ to set reminders.
-Slackbot is pretty smart, and understands both relative and absolute time (e.g. in two hours, tomorrow at 10 am, Monday at noon, or 28 February 2020 will all work).

-We have a free account, which means we can only view our last 10,000 messages (across all channels).
-If you need to save important conversations or decisions, make sure you take screenshots or otherwise document what happened!

 ## If you need help...